ShaunCurtis/Blazr.Demo.Components/Leaner-Meaner-Greener-Components.md

 The new version:
 1. Sets the parameters.
-2. Uses a record to keep track of changes and compare for changes.
+2. Uses a record to track and detect parameter changes.
 3. Sets the first two objects on first render only.
-3. Uses `ShouldRender` to control whether rendering actually happens.
+3. Uses `shouldRender` to control whether rendering actually happens.

 ```csharp
 @implements IHandleEvent